Artist Residency

 Over time, Boulder Soma may offer artist gatherings, public conversations, exhibition events, and contemplative viewing experiences connected to the Residency Collection.

-• The founding cycle will be small and carefully held.
+The founding cycle will be small and carefully held.

 Selection is based on resonance with the residency, artistic practice, relational fit, practical capacity, and the overall shape of the cohort.

-• You are welcome to express interest.
+You are welcome to apply.

 The founding cycle will be small, but the residency is not only for artists with traditional credentials or institutional recognition.
 I am interested in depth, resonance, sincerity, creative practice, and fit.